AkashKrish1010/ClgVibe/README.md

 # 📱 ClgVibe – Campus Event Aggregator App

-ClgVibe is a mobile application designed to centralize and streamline the management of campus events, helping students stay informed and involved.
-It eliminates the confusion of scattered event announcements by providing a single, intuitive platform where students can explore events, register for them, and track their participation — all in one place.
+ClgVibe is a mobile application designed to centralize and streamline the management of campus events, helping students stay informed and engaged.
+It eliminates the confusion of scattered announcements by providing a single, intuitive platform where students can browse all upcoming events, like their favorites, view registered events, and explore detailed event information with posters.
+Organizers can also manage events through a dedicated admin panel.
+With secure login and signup, ClgVibe offers a personalized and efficient experience for every user.

 ---